paramraghavan/sparksql-awsglue/partition/README.md

   part of the newer partition being initiated, and the newer partition size becomes the sum of chunk size and the additional overhead of ‘openCostInBytes’.

-Based on the above steps it comes out with the number of partitions of the dataset, corresponding to the data files being read.
+Based on the above steps it comes out with the number of partitions for the dataset, corresponding to the data files being read.
 </pre>